Putin says Korea conflict would be worse than Chernobyl

 Chernobyl in Ukraine was the site of the worst nuclear power disaster in history in April 1986 when one of its reactors exploded during a safety experiment, sending out a plume of highly radioactive fallout.

-Large areas of Ukraine, neighbouring Belarus and Russia were contaminated.
+Large areas of Ukraine, neighboring Belarus and Russia were contaminated.
 Radioactive dust also spread across parts of western Europe.

 Putin, whose vast country shares a border with North Korea, urged all protagonists in the Korean crisis to act calmly and to support a diplomatic solution of "problems that have piled up for many years".